ding-lab/CPTAC3.MissingAnalysis/README-dev.md

 These specific samples are badly parsed and the data variety may not be sufficient to identify paired datasets

-### Weird endings in analyzed_UUIDs.dat

-Looking at `dat/WXS_MSI/analyzed_UUIDs.dat`, some lines end in `^M` which is weird.
-Example c01f4ba5-1030-49c0-902d-fec56a504d15
-It seems first two correspond to buccal_normal, which is unusual

 # Other test cases
 ## C3N-01200
 This case has five methylation samples